JoannaAtMarist/music-rag/README.md

 → text chunks
 → embeddings
 → semantic search
+→ visualization (2D embedding map)

-You can search your music by meaning instead of exact keywords.
+You can search your music by meaning instead of exact keywords and see how songs cluster together visually.

 ---